+Step 1 Log in to the PC client.

-Step 2 Click on the upper-right corner of the Live page, or select Al Search on the home page.
+Step 2 Click on the upper-right corner of the Live page, or select Al Search on the home

+page.

-- Step 3 Select Search by Face > Search by Attributes. - Step 4 Select one or more remote devices, and then set Event Type to Face Detection. - Step 5 Set face attributes and search period. - Step 6 Click Search.
+Step 3 Select Face Search.

+Step 4 Select one or more remote devices, and then set Event Type to Face Detection .

+Step 5 Set face attributes and search period.

+Step 6 Click Search.